-- a.
-Students may only resit or resubmit one assessment item for each course and the overall performance of the student and/or Affected Performance Consideration will be taken into account when offering resits and/or resubmissions. - b.
-Students may only resit an assessment or examination to a maximum of two courses during any one academic year and/or at each level (fees may apply). - c.
-All resubmissions/reassessments will be carried out within a specified time period as agreed with the relevant academic authority. - d.
+a. a maximum of 2 resubmissions for each failed assessment event.

+- b.
+Any approved resubmission/reassessment will be carried out within a specified time period as agreed with the relevant academic authority. - c.
 In all cases for resubmission, the original marked assignment will accompany resubmitted assignments.
-If resubmitted work is not accompanied by the original marked assignment, the resubmitted work will not be marked and the original grade will stand. - e.
-The maximum grade for any resubmission/reassessment of an assessment is the lowest pass grade. - f.
+If resubmitted work is not accompanied by the original marked assignment, the resubmitted work will not be marked and the original grade will stand. - d.
+The maximum grade for any resubmission/reassessment of an assessment is the lowest pass grade. - e.
 Assignments that are handed in late are not eligible for resubmission or reassessment.